adam j hartz

 i am a senior lecturer in the department of electrical engineering and computer science at

-programming, with an emphasis on problem solving and engineering design; in improving the
+with an emphasis on problem-solving, engineering design, plan-making, and debugging; in improving the

-way we teach these subjects; and in developing new means of leveraging modern
+way we teach these skills; and in developing means of leveraging modern

 technologies to improve face-time with students.